No one is perfect.

 - Open the robots.txt file for editing.
 If necessary, download the file and open it in a local text editor.

-Find the Paths (clean URLs) section and the Paths (no clean URLs) section.
+- Find the Paths (clean URLs) section and the Paths (no clean URLs) section.
 Note that both sections appear whether you've turned on clean URLs or not.
 Drupal covers you either way.
-They look like this, although yours will likely be slightly different:
+They look like this, although yours may be slightly different:

 # Paths (clean URLs)